Natan Sharansky: NGO work and other activities

+In 2019 Natan Sharansky became the Chairman of the Institute for the study of Global Antisemitism and Policy (ISGAP).

 Since 2007, Sharansky has been chairman of the board of Beit Hatefutsot, the Jewish diaspora museum.

-In June 2009, Sharansky was elected to the chair of the executive of the Jewish Agency for Israel by the Jewish Agency Board of Governors.
 In September 2009 Sharansky secured $6 million from the Genesis Philanthropy Group for educational activities in the former Soviet Union.

+In June 2009, Sharansky was elected to the chair of the executive of the Jewish Agency for Israel by the Jewish Agency Board of Governors, and was re-elected in 2013.
+He was replaced on 1 August 2018 by Isaac Herzog.

 He is a founding member of One Jerusalem.

+Sharanksy is co-Founder and chairman of the Genesis Prize Advisory Board.

 Media recognition and awards

 In 1997, Sharansky was the focus of a 2.5-hour-long episode of Chaim SheKa'ele ("What A Life"), the Israeli version of This Is Your Life.
 The episode focused mainly on his experiences as a Soviet dissident, and featured many of his family and acquaintances.
 In 2005, Sharansky participated in They Chose Freedom, a four-part television documentary on the history of the Soviet dissident movement, and in 2008 he was featured in Laura Bialis' documentary Refusenik.
 In 2014, he took part in Natella Boltyanskaya's documentary Parallels, Events, People.
 He was number eleven on the list of Time magazine's 100 most influential people of 2005 in the "Scientists and thinkers" category.
 He won the 2018 Israel Prize for his lifetime achievements and special contributions to the State of Israel in the fields of Immigration and Absorption.
 He was awarded the 2020 Genesis Prize for his "lifelong struggle for human rights."
 He donated the $1 million prize money to organizations combating the coronavirus.
+In 2024, he received the Bonei Zion Prize in the "Special Recognition" category.